Edward III: Chivalry and national identity

+Central to Edward III's policy was reliance on the higher nobility for purposes of war and administration.
+While Edward II had regularly been in conflict with a great portion of his peerage, his son successfully created a spirit of camaraderie between himself and his greatest subjects.
+Both EdwardI and EdwardII had been limited in their policy towards the nobility, allowing the creation of few new peerages during the sixty years preceding EdwardIII's reign.
+EdwardIII reversed this trend when, in 1337, as a preparation for the imminent war, he created six new earls on the same day.

+At the same time, Edward expanded the ranks of the peerage upwards, by introducing the new title of duke for close relatives of the king; creating the first three dukedoms of England (Cornwall, Lancaster, and Clarence).
+His eldest son Edward, the Black Prince, was created Duke of Cornwall, the first English Duke, in 1337.
+In 1351 the Earl of Lancaster was elevated to the Dukedom of Lancaster.
 Furthermore, Edward bolstered the sense of community within this group by the creation of a new order of chivalry.
 In January 1344 a great feast was held in Windsor Castle to which large numbers were invited; not just the lords but the City of London also sent a contingent.
 The first night saw a feast at which all the attending ladies, with only two knights among them, dined, while the other men ate in their tents.
 This was followed by jousting over the next three days, where Edward – "not because of his kingly rank but because of his great exertions", Adam Murimuth claims in his chronicle – was deemed champion.
 This was followed by the King's announcement of the founding of the Round Table of King Arthur, to which "certain lords" took an oath.
 The first meeting of the new chapter was arranged for the following Whitsun.
 (Note: Whitsun was the seventh Sunday after Easter, so the meeting was to take place on 23 May 1344.)
 Nothing, however, was to come of the project; as Murimuth comments, "this work was later stopped for various reasons".